oracle/pgql-lang/pages/pgql-2.0-spec.md

 The `CHEAPEST` queries represent paths the same way as `SHORTEST`, allowing the same path aggregations.

-For example, the following query returns the top 3 cheapest paths from account 10039 to itself:
+For example, the following query returns the cheapest 3 paths from account 10039 to itself:

 {% include image.html file="example_graphs/financial_transactions.png" %}